icgrp/ese532_handouts/ese532_handouts/hw0/questions.md

 2. Please complete the main function to use other helper functions to read `len` numbers from `filename`.
-It computes the prefix array result and prints them out.
+It should then compute the prefix array results and print them out.
 Include declaration and creation of all variables and data structures needed.
 Copy the code below in `arraysum.c`.